QMME/RibFrac/README.md

       python evaluate.py --gt_dir <path/of/ground/truth> --pred_dir <path/of/pred/results> --clf False

   We have our pretrained model in folder `checkpoints`.
-The results of prediction on test dataset are in `pred.zip`.
+The results of prediction on validation dataset are in `pred_val.zip`.
+The results of prediction on test dataset are in `pred_test.zip`.